Fine Line Tattoos vs. Traditional Tattoos: What’s the Difference?

 Clients who want subtle, meaningful ink

-🎨 What Are Traditional Tattoos?
+What Are Traditional Tattoos?

 Traditional tattoos—also known as American Traditional or Old School tattoos—are bold, iconic, and timeless.
-They use thick black outlines, vibrant colors, and solid fills to create high-contrast designs that stand the test of time.
+They use thick black outlines, vibrant colours, and solid fills to create high-contrast designs that stand the test of time.

 Common Traditional Features:

-Bold, thick lines
+Bold, thick outlines

-Classic motifs: anchors, roses, eagles, daggers, pin-ups
+Classic motifs such as anchors, roses, eagles, daggers, and pin-ups

-Often very readable from a distance
+Easily readable from a distance

-Ideal for:
+Best for:

 People who want a bold, expressive look